ThoZed/graylog-cp-watchguard/README.md

 # Graylog Content Pack for Watchguard

-This Content Pack enables you to parse the logs which are generated and shipped by Watchguard Fireware.
-The Logs are parsed to enable dashboards, streams and structured search queries.
+This content pack sturcture and enriches log messages which are generated and shipped by Watchguard Fireware.
+The logs are parsed to enable all the wonderful features of Graylog. :-)

 ###  Fireware log format

-The logs messages include a message ID which could be extracted by using following Expression.
+The log messages include a message ID which could be extracted by using following expression.

 `^.*msg_id=\"(\S\S\S\S-\S\S\S\S)\"`